nodejs/next-10/surveys/2024-04/questions.md

   - macOS
   - Other?

-- What architecture is the machine you are running Node.js for development?
-Do you plan to change that in the near future? (single choice - Other should give an input)
+- What architecture is the machine you are running Node.js for development? (single choice - Other should give an input)
   - x64
   - ia32
   - arm